atashpulatov/data-api-demo/tests/integration/python/docs/running_tests.md

 - `@release_validation` - tag used for running the release validation test set (test cases with this tag should be reviewed before each release validation),
+- `@ga_validation` - tag used for running the GA validation test set (test cases with this tag should be reviewed before each GA validation),
 - `@ci` - tag used for test cases which will be executed on the CI pipeline after each build.
-- `@ga_validation` - tag used for running the GA validation test set (test cases with this tag should be reviewed before each GA validation)

 To execute only tests tagged @windows_desktop AND @release_validation use `--tags` multiple times: